On Brauer-Kuroda type relations of S-class numbers in dihedral extensions: Class number relations - main results

 \subsection{Unit index formula for $D_{2p}$-extensions}

 We will first prove Theorem \ref{thm:unitIndex} and then explain how to deduce a formula for $D_{2q}$ where $q$ is any odd integer.
 We will not actually write down the formula for $D_{2q}$ because it is less enlightening when it is written out than its conceptual idea.
 The interested reader should have no difficulties in writing it down for any specific case.
 Let $F/k$ be a Galois extension of number fields with Galois group $G=D_{2p}$ for $p$ an odd prime.
-Let $K$ be the intermediate quadratic extension and $L$ an intermediate extension of degree $p$ over $k$.
+Let $K$ be the intermediate quadratic extension and $L\neq L'$ two intermediate extensions of degree $p$ over $k$.
+As in the previous section, denote by $ \varpi$ an element of order $p$ in $G$ and let $\sigma$ be the involution that fixes $L$.
 Let $\Theta$ be the relation from Example \ref{ex:d2p} and let $S$ be a $G$-stable set of primes of $F$.
 Our main tool is the compatibility statement between Artin formalism and the analytic class number formula given by equation (\ref{eq:classNoFormula}).
 We will first show that in our case, $\frac{w(F)w(k)^2}{w(K)w(L)^2}=1$.
 Indeed, since the extension $L/k$ is not Galois, it can not be obtained by adjoining roots of unity.
 Since it has no intermediate extensions, we see that $w(L)=w(k)$.
 Similarly, if $F$ was obtained from $K$ by adjoining roots of unity, then adjoining these same roots to $k$ would give an extension of degree $p$ or $2p$.
 But the former is not possible by what we have just said and the latter would imply that $F/k$ is abelian.
 So $w(F)=w(K)$ and our claim follows.